 Famous film directors like Steven Spielberg, Martin Scorsese, and Cecil B. DeMille have directed on some of the biggest movie sets of all time, many of them with budgets that spiraled out of control and way beyond what anybody expected.
 Take a look at these big movie sets and prepare to be amazed by the lengths to which filmmakers and movie studios will go in the pursuit of memorable motion pictures!

-Cecil B. DeMille had 1,000 workers carve away at a rock quarry for more than a year to create the arena that was designed based on a Jerusalem circus.
-More than 40,000 tons of white sand was imported from Mexico for the track before it was swarmed by 8,000 extras.
-The scene alone cost $4 million - a fifth of the entire production budget.
+William Wyler had 1,000 workers carve away at a rock quarry to create the arena that was designed based on a Jerusalem circus.
+More than 40,000 pounds of lumber were used to construct the set, which was populated by around 10,000 extras.
+The scene alone cost $8 million in today's money.

 If we're going to make a list of the biggest movie sets, then Peter Jackson's The Hobbit needs to be on this list.
 While the country of New Zealand is certainly featured prominently in both The Hobbit trilogy and The Lord of the Rings trilogy, the 522,720 square foot Hobbiton certainly stands out.
-The location featured 37 hobbit holes, a bridge, and an inn and became a tourist attraction due to the popularity of the films.
-A 26 ton oak tree was also brought in and decorated with artificial leaves to give it that extra Middle Earth touch.
+As a matter of fact, the set has become a popular tourist attraction in New Zealand.

-In 1923, filmmaker Cecil B. DeMille oversaw the construction of the largest set in movie history for the epic The Ten Commandments.
-When filming was completed, DeMille ordered that the entire set be dismantled and secretly buried.
-It laid forgotten for 60 years when, in 1983 a group of film buffs began searching for the remains of the set.
+In 1923, filmmaker Cecil B. DeMille oversaw the construction of the most expensive film in history up to that point: the epic The Ten Commandments.
+When filming was completed, DeMille ordered that the entire set be dismantled and buried.
+It laid forgotten for around 90 years when, in 2012, a group of archaeologists began searching for the remains of the set.
 They unearthed at least twenty plaster Sphinx heads that weighed 300 pounds each.
 Without special effects, the crew had to actually create the monumental statues that would appear on film, contributing to the exorbitant budget of The Ten Commandments.
 The film cost at least $1.4 million, which is about $21 million in contemporary costs.

 This Frank Capra classic that has since become a Christmas tradition featured a four acre set that was assembled in three parts.
 Originally designed by art director Max Ree for the 1931 epic film Cimarron, the set featured a main street that stretched three city blocks (300 yards), complete with 75 stores and buildings and a residential neighborhood.
-Capra also had a working bank and a tree-lined center parkway added to the set, including 20 full grown oak trees.
-Pigeons, cats, and dogs were allowed to roam the massive set in order to give it a "lived-in feel."
+Capra also had a working bank and a center parkway added to the set, including 20 full grown oak trees.
+Pigeons, cats, and dogs were allowed to roam the massive set in order to make the set feel more natural.